informalsystems/vdd/fastsync/fastsync.md

 blockchain until height *h*).
 It has access to a set *peerIDs* of full nodes called *peers* that it knows of.
-The full node uses the peers to read blocks of the Tendermint blockchain (in a safe way, that is, it checks the soundness conditions), until it has read the most recent block and then terminates.
+The full node uses the peers to read blocks of the Tendermint blockchain (in a safe way, that is, it checks the sound ness conditions), until it has read the most recent block and then terminates.